ronakupadhyaya/Horizons-week-03/day5/blackjack/README.md

   ...
 }
 ```
-`POST /game/:id/stand`
+`POST /game/:id/stand` Returns the final status of the game and who has won.

 ### Part 2: Front-end Section.

-These methods are for the views
+Time to build the views the routes for the views:

-- `GET /`:
+1. `GET /`:
+  - Renders the html page for all games -> Renders `List games`
-  - Query parameter for filtering games by in-progress/over
+  - Query parameter for filtering games by in-progress/over.
-  - Render `List games`
+  - Clicking on one of the links takes you to the games.

-- `GET /game/:id`:
+1. `GET /game/:id`:
-  - Render `View game`

-### Views

-- List games
-  - View all games
-  - Option to filter games by in-progress/over

-- View game
-  - View a single game
+  - Renders the single game view -> `View game`
+  - This view must contain the box to place the bets.
   - If no bet has been made, button to make bet
-  - If game is in progress: button for Hit and button for Stand
+  - If game is in progress: button for Hit and Stand buttons.
   - If game is over: show winner/loser/draw

 ## (Bonus) Part 2: Multiplayer